 Incidentally, I forgot to say ‘Thin Time’ is a two-part story by Dan Abnett, who has written a number of Big Finish audios in the past.
 He’s also written the Eleventh Doctor book ‘The Silent Stars Go By’. 🙂

 You may wonder why I mentioned that detail, but it’ll be explained in due course.
 Going back to the story, Crookshap also has his guest Zaqi Ismail as John Hobshaw.
 The Doctor knows who Hobshaw is.

 Apparently, John Hobshaw is a well-established writer according to the Doctor.
-I did check whether John Hobshaw was a real-life person but as far as I can tell, he doesn’t seem to be, which is intriguing.
+I did check whether John Hobshaw was a real-life person or not, but as far as I can tell, he doesn’t seem to be, which is intriguing.

-Also at Crookshap’s house is Luyanda Unati Lewis-Nyawo as Mrs. Polly, the housekeeper and Nicholas Khan as Stubbs.
+Also at Crookshap’s house is Luyanda Unati Lewis-Nyawo as Mrs. Polly, the housekeeper, and Nicholas Khan as Stubbs.
 Both are annoyed by the persistent ‘trick or treaters’ coming to the house.

 When the Doctor meets up with Crookshap, he’s assumed to be expected.
 Crookshap claims to have received time communiqués.
 This is something that bothers the Doctor once he investigates further.

 Eventually, the Doctor uncovers that there happens to be a ‘thin time’ spot surrounding the area of Crookshap’s house.
 It’s also caused time to accelerate, changing things significantly for other people.

 This isn’t just with Crookshap and John Hobshaw’s places in history, but also with how Mrs. Polly’s husband ended up dying in some Russia war.
 Stubbs also gets snatched out of time during the story.